-A prize of €1,000 (approximately $1,180) and publication in the Fish Publishing anthology is given annually for a short memoir.
-Marti Leimbach will judge.
-Submit a memoir of up to 4,000 words with a €16 (approximately $19) entry fee by January 31.
+A prize of €1,000 (approximately $1,035) and publication in the Fish Publishing anthology is given annually for a short memoir.
+The winner is also invited to give a reading at the West Cork Literary Festival in July 2023.
+Sean Lusk will judge.
+Submit a memoir of up to 4,000 words with an €18 (approximately $19) entry fee for online entries or €20 (approximately $21) entry fee for postal entries by January 31.
+All entries are considered for publication.
 Visit the website for complete guidelines.

 The first lines of a dozen noteworthy books, including Extinction Theory by Kien Lam and Liberation Day by George Saunders.

 The first lines of a dozen noteworthy books including The Book of Goose by Yiyun Li and Togetherness by Wo Chan.